autostrap/project-config/README.md

-At minimum node configuration files must contain a classes array containing the classes to be deployed on the node in question. config.d and repos.d configuration for these classes must either be pulled in from sys11-config by adding the relevant topics to puppet/sys11-topics (see above) or by adding it to puppet/hieradata/repos.d and puppet/hieradata/config.d in full (the latter is not recommended).
+At minimum node configuration files must contain a classes array containing the classes to be deployed on the node in question. config.d and repos.d configuration for these classes must either be pulled in from global-config by adding the relevant topics to puppet/sys11-topics (see above) or by adding it to puppet/hieradata/repos.d and puppet/hieradata/config.d in full (the latter is not recommended).
 Apart from a classes array, node configuration may